The Capella Program: Toward A Space-only High-frequency Radio VLBI Network Formed by Small Satellites in Low Earth Orbits: System Components

 \subsection{Sampler and Recorder}

 In order to transmit the data to a ground station and to accommodate time delays between reception and transmission of data, the signal from the receiver needs to be digitized and recorded.
-As a compromise between data quality and data rate, modern VLBI digital backend systems use two-bit (four level) quantization; the maximum data rates of 16~Gbps correspond to a Nyquist-sampled signal with a bandwidth of 4~GHz \citep[e.g.,][]{vertat2015}.
-For \textsc{Capella}, a bandwidth of 1024~MHz requires sampling at a rate of 2048 megasamples per seconds; such sampling speeds are available in commercially produced digitizer boards which combine analog-to-digital conversion circuits with Field Programmable Gate Arrays for control (e.g., \href{https://www.keysight.com/us/en/assets/7018-05523/technical-overviews/5992-1974.pdf}{Keysight M9203A}).
-Commercial digitizer boards typically consume around 10~W of power (e.g., 12~W at maximum for the \href{https://neurotech.net/pub/media/productattach//s/i/signatec-digitizer-pcie-px1500-4-data-sheet.pdf}{Signatec PX1500-4}) and have masses of a few hundred grams; in our case, we require a digitizer optimized for high stability and hardened or shielded against cosmic radiation.
-We therefore conservatively assume a power consumption of 20~W and a mass of 2~kg.
+As a compromise between data quality and data rate, modern VLBI digital backend systems use two-bit (four level) quantization; current maximum data rates are 64~Gbps, corresponding to a Nyquist-sampled signal with a bandwidth of 16~GHz \citep[e.g.,][]{vertat2015}.
+For \textsc{Capella} and \textsc{Mimosa}, a bandwidth of 4096~MHz requires sampling at a rate of 8192 megasamples per seconds; such (single-channel) sampling speeds are available in commercially produced digitizer boards.
+Commercial off-the-shelf, radiation-hardened, space-rated digitizer boards operating at such sampling rates consume around 5~W of power (e.g., the Texas Instruments \href{https://www.ti.com/product/ADC12DJ5200-SP}{ADC12DJ5200-SP}) and have masses of a few hundred grams at most; in our case, we conservatively assume a power consumption of 10~W and a total package mass of 2~kg.